Statistical Treatment Rules under Social Interaction: Introduction

 \citet{kitagawa2018should} propose the empirical welfare maximization (EWM) method that selects the treatment rule maximizing the sample analogue of the social average welfare. \citet{athey2021policy} propose a doubly robust estimation procedure for the EWM problem and show the rate-optimal regret bounds. \cite{mbakop2021model} consider a large class of admissible rules and propose a penalized EWM method that chooses the optimal size of the policy class. \citet{manski2016sufficient,manski2019trial} argue to design clinical trials based on the goal of statistical treatment rules rather than on the statistical power of a hypothesis test.
 Motivated by a risk-averse policy maker, \citet{manski2007admissible} and \citet*{kitagawa2022treatment} propose nonlinear transformations of welfare and regret.

 \citet{manski2013identification} studies identification of treatment effects with social interaction.
 To make the problem feasible, he proposes possible approximation methods including \emph{anonymous interaction}, which will be explained in detail later. \citet{manski2009identification} analyzes statistical treatment rules under the anonymous interaction assumption and the shape restriction on the mean welfare function. \citet{viviano2019policy} proposes the network empirical welfare maximization method under the anonymous interaction assumption among those in the first-degree neighbor.
-However, our approach is different from his since we propose an intuitive estimation procedure that does not require heavy computation.
+However, our approach is different from his since it does not require heavy computation to solve an empirical optimization problem.
 It is also new that the proposed multinomial empirical success rule achieves the asymptotic optimality in the sense of \citet{hirano2009asymptotics}.